xronos-inc/xronos-dashboard/InfluxPublisher/README.md

    ```

    Open Grafana on `http://localhost:3000`.
 Open the dashboard "Telegraf Test Publishers" to view the application-level trace data, or open the dashboard "LF Tracing" to view the trace data that is produced by the LF runtime.

+## Testing

+There is an end to end testing file in tests/test_publisher_e2e.sh